 The aim of NCT classes is to prepare expectant parents for labour, delivery and caring for a baby as well as managing the adjustment to parenthood.
 These are all useful things that will benefit you no doubt, but do they make it worth going?
 Maybe.
 If you (like me) have very limited experience of babies, then its likely that NCT classes will be worth it.

 However, even if you know loads about babies, practically raised your siblings or work in childcare, I would still say they are worth it.
 Not because of the topics they cover, but because of the friends you’ll make.
-Parenting is a lonely business.
+Parenting is a lonely business and getting out and about with a baby is hard.
 Babies are cute, but they aren’t very good conversationists.
 They can actually be pretty boring, not to mention regularly making you ask yourself, am I doing this right?
 Having friends in the same stage of parenthood, makes all of these things so much easier.
 I suffered from postnatal depression after my first child and I’ve always felt that having friends who were new parents too would have helped me feel less isolated.

 While I didn’t do NCT classes, I did do an NHS antenatal class.
 It was one day, felt very rushed, and I never saw any of the participants again.
 This is going to vary between areas so I would suggest researching locally to find out what yours are like.
 Ask for people’s experiences on social media.
 The benefit of some NHS classes is that they may provide a tour of the labour ward and delivery suite.
 You may want to attend the NHS class for that alone or see if you can arrange a tour separately.

 What Real Mums said when Asked “Are NCT classes Worth it?”

 I asked a group of parenting bloggers about their experiences of NCT classes and this is what they said.